stozi/gallium-ru-34/README.md

 layer0 layer3/enter  shift/space alt/bkspc
 ```
 Fn layer for alpha layer. 'cmp' is compose, 'lng' switch lang.
 Accessed by holding down the left-left thumb key or tapping both left-hand thumb keys at once.
+Might be nice to have the square brackets right under 9 and 0, but a bigger priority for me is Russian Х (and Э) on a good finger. Ъ and Ё are very rare.
+This layer could become more symmetrical with more punct customization in the Linux keymap, but I'm not convinced it's worth it.
 ```
 n/a ()  <>  lng n/a  n/a com [{  ]}  n/a
                              х   ъ